 CSC confirms completion of remedial action.

-If CSC determines that the remedial action has been exhausted and has not led to necessary improvements, the CSC is authorized to escalate to the PTI Board.
+If CSC determines that the remedial action has been exhausted and has not led to necessary improvements, the CSC is authorized to escalate to the PTI Board and further if necessary.

-If the performance issues are still not resolved after escalation to the PTI Board, the CSC is authorized to escalate to the ccNSO and/or the GNSO, which might then decide to take further action using agreed consultation and escalation processes.
+If the performance issues are still not resolved after escalation to the PTI Board, the CSC is authorized to escalate to the ccNSO and/or the GNSO, which might then decide to take further action including the initiation of a Special IFR.

 Systemic problems

-The IANA Review Function will include provisions to consider whether there are any systemic issues that are impacting IANA naming services, which might then decide to initiate Special IFR.
+The IANA Function Review will include provisions to consider and address whether there are any systemic issues that are impacting IANA naming services.

 Annex J-1 – Escalation Mechanisms Flow Charts